For the December 2000 issue of Software Development Magazine (later merged into Dr. Dobbs Journal)

 - Be prepared to scale.
 Critical innersource initiatives will have hierarchies of people involved: Some will be allowed to directly submit their changes, whereas others, often people new to the effort, will first submit their changes through some sort of quality gate.

-open source initiatives are often well organized.
+Contrary to popular belief and to their commonly chaotic appearance, open source initiatives are often well organized.
 The same can be said of innersource efforts.